barrie0482/practicalmachinelearning/README.md

-# practicalmachinelearning
+Repository for Coursera Practical Machine Learning Project

-Repository for Coursera Practical Machine Learning
+The output from this project can be viewed at http://barrie0482.github.io/practicalmachinelearning/